-Tourists visiting Taiwan are entitled to a partial tax refund when purchasing large-ticket items (such as laptops and mobile phones) that are generally far cheaper in Taiwan than places like Singapore.
+Tourists visiting Taiwan are entitled to a partial tax refund when purchasing large-ticket items (such as laptops and mobile phones) and other cosmetic and beauty items that are generally far cheaper in Taiwan than places like Singapore.

-When purchased from cooperating shops, purchases in excess of NT$3,000 (on the same day) are eligible for a 5% VAT tax refund when leaving Taiwan.
+When purchased from cooperating shops, purchases in excess of NT$2,000 (on the same day) are eligible for a 5% VAT tax refund when leaving Taiwan.

 - Purchases must be made from a Tax Refund Shopping (TRS)-posted shop, and must be purchased by a foreign national.
 Remember to bring your passport when purchasing items, and also present the purchased items to customs officials for refund approval.
 After approval, bring the cheque to Bank of Taiwan (located very close-by and appears to be a money exchanger) to receive payout in any exchange-able currency.